SerJosh/oaks-taverners-cricket-club/README.md

 - [Font Awesome](https://fontawesome.com/)

-  Font Awesome was used in the footer, location on the first page (Home) and a phone on the contact number on the last page(Contact Us) visual experience for UX purposes.
+  Font Awesome was used in the footer, location on the first page (Home) and a phone on the contact number on the last page(Contact Us) to give a visual experience for UX purposes.

 * [Balsamiq](https://balsamiq.com/)